gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/_index.md

 The 10-bit addressing scheme has been to designed so that it can work on a bus alongside the 7-bit addressing scheme.

-## Transmission Distances And Buffer's
+## Transmission Distances And Buffers

 {{% figure src="i2c-buffer-ic-example.jpg" width="800px" caption="An example from a NXP application note showing how their P82B96 I2C-bus buffering IC can utilise buffering and twisted pairs to increase the I2C communication distance." %}}